Psychology- Master of Arts, Doctor of Philosophy

 Requirements: Doctor of Philosophy

-The M.A. and Ph.D. are offered in the areas of clinical psychology, social psychology, and brain and cognitive science.
+The M.A. and Ph.D. are offered in the areas of clinical psychology; social psychology; and brain, cognitive, and developmental science (BCD).

 Requirements for the Ph.D. include a minimum of 90 semester hours: